God's Word Revives Obedience: Prophetic Encouragement for Stalled Workers

 When the people of God are stalled by fear, pressure, and discouragement, the Lord revives obedience through His word and keeps His eye upon His servants as they resume His work.

-1 Now the prophets, Haggai the prophet and Zechariah the son of Iddo, prophesied to the Jews who were in Judah and Jerusalem.
-They prophesied to them in the name of the God of Israel.
+1 Later, the prophets Haggai and Zechariah son of Iddo prophesied to the Jews in Judah and Jerusalem in the name of the God of Israel, who was over them.

-2 Then Zerubbabel the son of Shealtiel, and Jeshua the son of Jozadak rose up and began to build God’s house which is at Jerusalem; and with them were the prophets of God, helping them.
+2 Then Zerubbabel son of Shealtiel and Jeshua son of Jozadak rose up and began to rebuild the house of God in Jerusalem.
+And the prophets of God were with them, helping them.

-4 They also asked for the names of the men were who were making this building.
+4 They also asked, “What are the names of the men who are constructing this building?”

 When the people of God are stalled by fear, pressure, and discouragement, the Lord revives obedience through His word and keeps His eye upon His servants as they resume His work.